Learn about actual and potential costs

 What additional services do you provide to clients?
 What are the rates for said services?

-Can you provide reduced storage fees if additional services were to be purchased?
+Can you provide reduced storage fees if additional services are purchased?

 Do you have separate staff trained specifically for your additional services or do the warehouse employees perform all the services?